sh123/codec2_talkie/README.md

 # Features
 - **PTT UI button**, push and talk, Codec2 speech frames will be transmitted to the modem
 - **PTT hardware button**, `KEYCODE_TV_DATA SERVICE` (230 key code) hardware button is used for PTT (used on some Android network radios)
-- **USB serial connectivity** (115200 bps, 8 data bits, 1 stop bit, no parity), just select this app after connecting to USB and it will use given connection
+- **USB serial connectivity** (default 115200 bps, 8 data bits, 1 stop bit, no parity), just select this app after connecting to USB and it will use given connection, baud rate could be changed from Preferences
-- **Bluetooth connectivity** on startup, lists paired devices, so you can choose your modem and connect, you need to pair with your Bluetooth device first from Android Bluetooth Settings
+- **Bluetooth connectivity** on startup, lists paired devices, so you can choose your modem and connect, you need to pair with your Bluetooth device first from Android Bluetooth Settings, default Bluetooth device could be set from Preferences
 - **Voice codec2 mode selection**, which allows you to select various codec2 modes from 450 up to 3200 bps on the fly, sender and receiver should agree on the codec mode and use the same codec mode on both ends as codec2 mode negotiation between clients is not implemented at the moment
 - **Codec2 loopback mode**, which records and plays your recorded voice back to test and evaluate different Codec2 modes and speech quality
 - **Preferences**, allow to modify default parameters